 A workplace injury can affect your retirement income.
-If you get wage-loss benefits for more than 24 months in a row, the WCB will put away extra money to help you build retirement income.
+If you get earnings loss benefits for more than 24 months in a row, the WCB will put away extra money to help you build retirement income.

-In the 25th month, the WCB will set aside an amount equal to 10 per cent of the wage-loss benefits you have been paid up to that time.
-The WCB will continue to put away an extra 10 per cent of your wage-loss benefits for as long as you stay on compensation.
+In the 25th month, the WCB will set aside an amount equal to 10 per cent of the earnings loss benefits you have been paid up to that time.
+The WCB will continue to put away an extra 10 per cent of your earnings loss benefits for as long as you stay on compensation.
 The WCB holds these funds and the funds earn interest.

-When you reach age 65, this money must be used to buy an annuity (a sum of money paid out at regular intervals) that will give you retirement income.
-At age 65, if the amount the WCB has set aside for your retirement income plus interest is less than the minimum amount adjusted annually through policy, the WCB will pay you the entire amount in your choice of a lump sum or an annuity (see the Annuity Program fact sheet found at www.wcbsask.com/workers/worker-resources).
+When you reach age 65, this money must be used to buy an annuity (a sum of money paid out at regular intervals) which will give you retirement income.
+Annuities are available from life insurance companies, trust companies and other eligible financial institutions of your choice.
+If the amount set aside in your annuity program (including any interest it has earned) is less than the minimum stated in our policy, you can either buy an annuity or have the full amount paid out as cash (see the annuity program webpage found at wcbsask.com/annuity-program)